alex-shpak/hugo-book/README.md

 ### Creating site from scratch

-Below is example how to create new site from scratch
+Below is an example on how to create a new site from scratch:

 ```sh
 hugo new site mydocs; cd mydocs